achristen/Meteobike/readme.md

     $ cd Adafruit_Python_DHT
     $ sudo python setup.py install

 Turn off the Raspberry Pi Zero.
-Disconnect the power cable, the USB cable, and the HDMI cables from the Raspberry Pi Zero.
+Disconnect the power cable from the Raspberry Pi Zero.
 Connect the DHT22 sensor physically using the pre-soldered wires, with the following color coding on the pins of the Raspberry Pi Zero:

 | DHT22 T/RH Sensor | Cable Color | Raspberry Pi Zero |
 | ------------------ | ----------- | ----------------- |